nextgen-solutions-gt/Cynthia/README.md

 ## Style Support

-If you have questions or need help you can visit my official site [Melvin Garcia] (http://www.xeronix.org/).
+If you have questions or need help you can visit my official site [Xeronix] (http://www.xeronix.org/).

 ### My Personal website

-For any suggestion please visit my personal website (http://melvingarcia.com).
+For any suggestion please visit my personal website [Melvin Garcia] (http://melvingarcia.com/).